Atlante F.C.: The third "relegation" era

-Several issues occurred in Atlante's history during the last years of the 20th Century, those very issues that were going to define the team's future.
-Inexperienced head coaches (Zlatko Petricevic, Angel Cappa, Roberto Saporitti and Eduardo Rergis) arriving to the team, weak and vain players, and even a short decision in changing the main uniform's colours of red & blue to orange, made the team and its followers to feel without identity.
+Several issues occurred in Atlante's history during the last years of the 20th century, those very issues that were going to define the team's future.
+Inexperienced head coaches (Zlatko Petricevic, Angel Cappa, Roberto Saporitti, and Eduardo Rergis) arriving to the team, weak and vain players, and even a short decision in changing the main uniform's colors of red and blue to orange, made the team and its followers to feel without identity.
 Fans began switching into other successful teams, and Atlante's local matches began to feel desolated.
-Awful and boring matches, poorish skill level and players without a real commitment to the team, led Atlante to face again relegation issues to Segunda División, now transformed into Primera División A.
+Awful and boring matches, poorish skill level and players without a real commitment to the team, led Atlante to face again relegation issues to the Segunda División, now transformed into the Primera División 'A' de México.

-Manuel Lapuente, who had recently succeeded with the National team at France 1998, had the responsibility to guide the team throughout the Verano 2001 tournament and save the team of an imminent relegation: at the end, Lapuente and his players did not accomplished the goal.
-However, a ray of light appeared, since the Mexican Federation was looking to expand the Primera División with 2 new teams.
-After paying a 5 million dollar fee, Atlante was allowed to play a promotion-series' matches against the Primera A's runner-up, which turned out to be Veracruz.
-Atlante won the series 4–1, allowing them to remain at the top division as one of the new expansion teams.
+Manuel Lapuente, who had recently succeeded with the national team at the 1998 World Cup, had the responsibility to guide the team throughout the Verano 2001 tournament and save the team of an imminent relegation: at the end, Lapuente and his players did not accomplish the goal.
+However, a ray of light appeared, since the Federación Mexicana de Fútbol was looking to expand the Primera División with 2 new teams.
+After paying a 5 million dollar fee, Atlante was allowed to play a promotion series of matches against the Primera División 'A's runner-up, Tiburones Rojos de Veracruz.
+Atlante won the series 4–1, allowing them to remain in the top division as one of the new expansion teams.

 The rebirth of atlantismo

-A serious commitment has been taken since then by the directors' board.
-After breaking up its relationship with Televisa and Alejandro Burillo Azcárraga (owner of telecomm's company Pegaso) being the sole owner, the youth level program has been developed as the main philosophy, which has made Atlante the team with most youth debuts at Primera División since 2000.
-First Carlos Reinoso, and then Miguel Herrera, both managed to build a new spirited team with its own personality, and with fabulous players such as popular Sebastián "Chamagol" González, Luis Gabriel Rey, and the emblematic goalie Federico Vilar, the team returned to the spotlight of the playoffs, arriving in three quarter-final and two semi-final stages.
-The team suffered a failed relocation to a different venue, this time to the Estadio Azulgrana Neza 86, and back again to Estadio Azteca.
+After breaking up its relationship with Televisa and Alejandro Burillo Azcárraga (owner of telecomm's company Pegaso) being the sole owner, the youth level program has been developed as the main focus, which has made Atlante the team with most youth debuts at the Primera División since 2000.
+First Carlos Reinoso, then Miguel Herrera, managed to build a team with players such as Sebastián "Chamagol" González, Luis Gabriel Rey, and goalie Federico Vilar, the team returned to the playoffs, arriving in three quarter-final and two semi-final stages.
+The team had a failed relocation to the Estadio Azulgrana Neza 86 in Ciudad Nezahualcóyotl, State of Mexico, Toros Neza's home stadium, and back again to the Estadio Azteca.

 Former players (now head coaches) René Isidoro García and José Guadalupe Cruz struggled to maintain the spirit, strength, and skill of this Atlante's new era.
-The lack of attendance at their home matches remained as the major problem of the team, due Mexico City teams' lack of attendance at local matches, as well as both the irregular football level and the lack of identity for the team.
+The lack of attendance at their home matches remained as the major problem of the team, due to Mexico City teams' lack of attendance at local matches, as well as both the irregular football level and the lack of identity for the team.